 Evina stepped out of the car and felt a cool, salty wind.
 It was too cloudy to see any stars.
 Nothing but a gloomy shroud of darkness hung over the sea.
 There was nobody in sight.
-He turned around and saw little lights up on the hill.
+He turned around and saw little lights up on a hilltop.
 There was a large house up there.
 He knew what he was looking for was in there.
 The only question was whether to go now or wait until day.
 He was exhausted, but on the other hand, he didn't have time to waste.
 Anxiety gnawed at him with each passing moment.

 He decided to at least take a look.
-Quietly he ran up the hill and approached the house from behind.
-He didn't dare use any light, nor did he need it.
-The shadow revealed every object in the dark.
+Quietly, he ran up the hill and approached the house from behind.
+He didn't dare use any light, nor did he need it; The Shadow revealed every object in the dark.

 He hopped onto a short stone wall and peered in through a window.
-Inside he saw lavish rooms filled with golden light, but not a soul was in sight.
+Inside, he saw lavish rooms filled with golden light, but not a soul was in sight.
 He considered his options and decided that now would be the best time to strike.
-So quickly he opened the window and climbed into the room.
+So, he quickly opened the window and climbed into the room.
 It was silent.
-He hesitated, wondering if this was actually the place he was supposed to be, but the shadow urged him forward.
+He hesitated, wondering if this was actually the place he was supposed to be, but The Shadow urged him forward.

 "Answer me!" the man growled.

-"I am Evina Gearloose, chosen one of the shadow, here to defend my people."
+"I am Evina Gearloose, chosen one of The Shadow, here to defend my people."

 "You mean Doom?"